 Life skills imply skills an individual would learn to assist them in navigating more effectively through life.
 It is evident that often addicts turn to drugs and alcohol as a way to hide from life.
 It is a safety net for them and easier than facing the real world and the responsibilities that come with it.
 While it is not clear if every patient’s lack of life skills occurred before the onset of their addictive behaviors, it is clear that as the addiction worsened the lack of life skills increased.
 If recovery addicts are not taught life-coping skills, it is only a matter of time before a stressful situation occurs and they will retreat back into the coping mechanism they have had, using drugs or alcohol.
 The following are various categories of life skills that we incorporate into the in-patient treatment plan for each patient in addiction treatment.

 - Controlling emotions

 - Coping with stress

 - Social interactions

-The first form of life skills the addict encounters while in addiction treatment begins when they are placed in charging of taking care of themselves for the first time.
-This includes such basic everyday skills such as doing their own laundry, taking care of their personal hygiene and presenting with a clean appearance, goal setting and nutrition skills such as shopping and cooking.
+The first form of life skills the addict encounters while in addiction treatment begins when they are placed in charge of taking care of themselves for the first time.
+This includes such basic everyday skills such as doing their own laundry, taking care of their personal hygiene,maintaining a clean appearance, goal setting and nutrition skills such as shopping and cooking.